RiyadhKh4n/CoinFrog/TESTING.md

 ```

 tickerList[] is the list which will hold all the ticker in my params range.
 The function is simple, it iterates through data which holds the json file of all the latest listings.
-A variable 'ticker' is then created which stores each symbol within the API.
+A variable `ticker` is then created which stores each symbol within the API.
 Finally, tickerList is then appended to creating the list of tickers I can validate from.
 By printing out tickerList you can see the first 250 coins from CoinMarketCap.

 ![tickerList](documentation/testing/tickerlist.png)